JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ### Discussion Sections

-In place of in-person classroom dialogue and activities, we'll hold discussion sections online, using Zulip, at <https://icla2021.zulipchat.com/>.
+In place of in-person classroom dialogue and activities, we'll hold discussion sections online, using Zulip, at <https://icla2022.zulipchat.com/>.
 Zulip is a text-based chat platform, with email-like threading.
 You can use it to join an existing discussion thread, or create a new one.

 Attendance in these discussions is required.
-If you need to participate asynchronously one week, for whatever reason, just let me know in advance (on Zulip).
+If you need to participate asynchronously, for whatever reason, just let me know in advance (on Zulip).
+Participating asynchronously means that you still engage in our conversations, just at a later point in the day.

 As in a traditional classroom, some days you will want to speak (i.e., write in the chatroom) more than others, and that's fine.
 But please say something thoughtful **at least once per class**.
 This way there is a record of your participation.